Find yourself to be more flexible than others or have you become accustomed to dislocations and joint pain? Ehlers-Danlos Syndrome may be the cause.

 I learned first that when joints are highly mobile, it helps to have strong muscles to hold them in place.
 I also learned that posture is EVERYTHING.

-I stayed focused on optimizing adrenal function (as I have for 20 years), continued to avoid gluten (which increases inflammation and pain), and essentially made a healthy lifestyle my top priority.
+I stayed focused on optimizing adrenal function (as I have for 20 years), continued to avoid gluten and my other food allergens (which increases inflammation and pain), and essentially made a healthy lifestyle my top priority.
 While choosing self-care is not always easy when there are many competing interests and a long to-do list, when you have EDS, it is a must.
 Otherwise, I would spend my “time off” in bed recovering.

 I found a physical therapist who specializes in hypermobility.
 She is a game changer.
 She can identify a rib out of place and have it back in line before you know it.
 I finally began to understand why the slightest stresses sent me into a whirlwind of pain… and more importantly, how to get out of it.